 INTRODUCTION

 Inflammatory bowel diseases (IBD) are chronic inflammatory disorders of the gastrointestinal tract with unclear etiology.
 These pathologies display relapsing-remitting courses characterized by periods of inflammation and remission over long periods of time[1].
 Maintaining stable remission without clinical symptoms and decreasing the incidence and duration of relapses are ultimate goals of IBD treatment[2].
-A key step to achieving these objectives is the healing of inflamed mucosa, also known as mucosal healing (MH), described as the complete absence of blood, friability, erosion and ulcerative lesions in all segments of the gut[3].
-Indeed, clinical studies have shown the importance of MH on IBD outcomes, since MH is associated with lasting clinical remission, a decrease in intestinal complication risk and less recourse to hospitalization and surgery[4].
+A key step to achieving these objectives is the healing of inflamed mucosa, also known as mucosal healing (MH), described as the complete absence of blood, friability, erosion, and ulcerative lesions in all segments of the gut[3].
+Indeed, clinical studies have shown the importance of MH on IBD outcomes, since MH is associated with lasting clinical remission, a decrease in intestinal complication risk, and less recourse to hospitalization and surgery[4].

 The healing sequence starts with epithelial restitution, where epithelial cells surrounding the wounded area migrate to reseal the denuded basal membrane[5,6].
 Within hours or days after injury, epithelial restitution is followed by additional steps in wound healing.
 These include increased epithelial cell proliferation to replenish the decreased cell pool, and later, maturation and differentiation of undifferentiated epithelial cells to recover colon physiological functions such as barrier function and water absorption[5,7].
 These processes require tight control mechanisms that rely on modulation of numerous factors.
-They include a wide range of structurally distinct regulatory proteins, such as growth factors, cytokines, other peptide molecules like extracellular matrix (ECM) factors, and non-peptide molecules including microbiota-derived metabolites[8].
+They include a wide range of structurally distinct regulatory proteins, such as growth factors, cytokines, other peptide molecules like extracellular matrix (ECM) factors, and non-peptide molecules, including microbiota-derived metabolites[8].
 Although their relevance as signal-transducers and modulators of cell function, migration, proliferation and differentiation has been well established individually, mostly by in vitro studies[8,9], the concomitant interaction of these factors with epithelial repair in vivo has been less ascertained.
 Furthermore, although alterations of microbiota composition during acute colitis have been repeatedly observed in IBD patients[10-12], the impact of epithelial changes during MH on mucosa-adherent microbiota has barely been evaluated.
 This is despite the observation that it may have a major impact on the colonic epithelium due to its proximity to epithelial cells.
 Lastly, changes in the bacterial metabolite composition in the luminal fluid facing the colonic and rectal epithelium are also likely to influence the course of inflammatory processes[13].

-Given the clinical relevance of MH for IBD patients, it is critical to understand the sequence of events and the modulators that intervene in the healing progression, as well as how these modifications may influence mucosa-adherent microbiota and, ultimately, the MH outcome.
+Given the clinical relevance of MH for IBD patients, it is important to understand the sequence of events and the modulators that intervene in the healing progression as well as how these modifications may influence mucosa-adherent microbiota and, ultimately, the MH outcome.
 Our aim was to further the current understanding of MH progression after an acute inflammatory episode.
 We used a kinetics approach with complementary methods to study events involved in epithelial repair and mucosa-adherent microbiota restitution that contribute to the restoration of colon barrier function after an acute inflammatory challenge, which was chemically induced by dextran sodium sulfate (DSS) in mice.

 MATERIALS AND METHODS